 - 1. Three (3) mini-CEX's per year per level of training (see page 17). - 2.
-Regular maintenance of Procedures on MedHub: must complete ABIM and programmatic requirements.

-- 3. All evaluations of program, rotations, attendings, residents and students must be completed. - 4.
-Noon Conference attendance: should be as close to 100% as possible when you are at Olive View, with absences only for urgent patient care or other required activities. - 5.
-Morning Report attendance: should be as close to 100% as possible when you are on Olive View wards and consult rotations (with the understanding that patient care may take precedence in emergent situations). - 6.
+Regular maintenance of Procedures on MedHub: must complete ABIM and programmatic requirements. (see section below) - 3.
+All evaluations of program, rotations, attendings, residents and students must be completed. - 4.
+Noon Conference attendance: should be as close to 100% as possible when you are at Olive View, with absences only for urgent patient care or other required activities. - Morning Report attendance: should be as close to 100% as possible when you are on Olive View wards and consult rotations (with the understanding that patient care may take precedence in emergent situations). - 6.
 PGY-1's: Apply for State of California Postgraduate Training License (PTL) within the first 6 months of your intern year.
 Pass the USMLE Step 3 exam for MDs or the COMLEX CBT exam for DOs.
 This must be scheduled during a non-call rotation block assigned by the Chief Resident.
-Interns must participate in an approved QI project. - 7.
-PGY-2's: Follow through or complete your QI project.
-Apply for your DEA license before March of your PGY-2 year, and register for Electronic Prescribing of Controlled Substances (EPCS). - 8.
+Interns must participate in an approved QI project.
+Apply for full CA medical license at the end of intern year. - 7.
+PGY-2's: Must have CA license within 3 months of the start of your PGY 2 year.
+Follow through or complete your QI project.
+Apply for your DEA license January of your PGY-2 year, and register for Electronic Prescribing of Controlled Substances (EPCS) before starting PGY3 year - 8.
 PGY-3's: Complete your QI project if not done already.
 Complete Academic Senior Projects and Senior Talks that are approved by the Program Directors.
 Complete all required procedure requirements.
+Must be registered for EPCS at the beginning of PGY 3 year.